Świdnica: Medieval period

+Early modern period

 In 1526 the city came under the rule of the Habsburg monarchy as part of the surrounding Duchy of Schweidnitz (Świdnica).
 In the 16th century it was one of the regional centers of Anabaptism.
-The city suffered greatly during the Thirty Years' War (1618–48) as a result of sieges, fires and epidemics. Świdnica, under the Germanized name Schweidnitz, was annexed by the Kingdom of Prussia during the First Silesian War (1740–42).
+The city suffered greatly during the Thirty Years' War (1618–48) as a result of sieges, fires and epidemics. Świdnica was annexed by the Kingdom of Prussia during the First Silesian War (1740–42).
 The town was turned into a fortress, which it remained until 1866.

 It was captured again by Austria in October 1761, during the Third Silesian War, or Seven Years' War, but Prussians retook it one year later.
 In 1803 the city was visited by Polish jurist, poet, political and military activist Józef Wybicki, best known as the author of the lyrics of the national anthem of Poland.
 In 1807 the city was captured by French troops during the Napoleonic Wars.
 It became part of the Prussian-led German Empire in 1871 during the unification of Germany and stayed within Germany until the end of World War II.
 According to the Prussian census of 1905, the city of Schweidnitz had a population of 30,540 who were mostly Germans, but also included a Polish minority comprising around 3% of the population.
-The World War I flying ace Lothar von Richthofen was buried in Schweidnitz, until the city became owned by Poland after World War II in which the graveyard was leveled.
+The World War I flying ace Lothar von Richthofen was buried in Schweidnitz, until the city became owned by Poland after World War II in which the graveyard was levelled.
+During World War I, the Germans operated a POW camp for Allied officers and a forced labour camp for regular POWs in the town.

+World War II and recent history

 A Nazi prison was located in the city under Nazi Germany, and during World War II, the Germans also established a subcamp of the Gross-Rosen concentration camp, three prisoner of war labor divisions of the Stalag VIII-A camp and a forced labour camp.
 Among the prisoners was Lesław Bartelski, Polish writer and resistance member, who fought in the Warsaw Uprising.
+In January 1945, a German-perpetrated death march of Allied POWs from the Stalag Luft 7 passed through the city.

-After the defeat of Germany in 1945, the town, like most of Silesia, became part of Poland under border changes agreed at the Potsdam Conference.
+After the defeat of Germany in 1945, the town, like most of Silesia, became again part of Poland under border changes agreed at the Potsdam Conference.
 Those members of the German population who had not already fled or had been killed during the war were subsequently expelled to the remainder of Germany in accordance with the Potsdam Agreement and the city was repopulated with Poles, many of whom had themselves been expelled from Polish areas annexed by the Soviet Union.
 Also Greeks, refugees of the Greek Civil War, settled in Świdnica in the 1950s.
 From 1975 to 1998 it was administratively located in the former Wałbrzych Voivodeship.

 In 2004, Świdnica became the seat of the Roman Catholic Diocese of Świdnica.